+Findings to date.
 In the Mayo Clinic Study of Aging, similar to several other population-based studies, men are more likely to have cognitive impairment than are women.
 However, among people with cognitive impairment, women tend to progress faster to a diagnosis of dementia.
 We are currently trying to understand why this is.

 In terms of brain changes, we do not see any differences in women versus men for brain levels of amyloid and tau, the two hallmark pathological characteristics of Alzheimer's disease.
 However, we are seeing some differences when examining vascular-related brain changes.

 The brain is composed of gray matter, which is made up of the brain cells, and white matter, which is made up of the axons that help the brain cells communicate.
 We tend to see more white matter changes with age in women but more small bleeds around blood vessels in men.
 We do not currently know what this means for risk of dementia and what is causing these differences between men and women.